Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-There’s just something about being able to sit down and relax on the water at an amazing location far away from home, realizing you can stay out as long as you want.
+There’s just something about being able to sit down and relax on the water at an amazing location far, far away with no cares in the world, realizing you can stay out as long ss you want and do whatever you want.

 One is the Archaological Museum and the other is the Museum of Byzantine Culture.
-Set aside a couple of hours for each.
-You won’t regret it.
+I love museums.

 By this time it was approaching sunset.
-I got on board, grabbed a beer from the bar, and off we went.
+I got on board, grabbed a beer, and off we went.

 The sky started turning orange against the blue waters, the breeze off the water was hitting just right.
 This was perfect.

-It was one of those moments where right as it’s happening, in that present moment, I realize I’m in the middle of a memory that I’m going to look back on vividly for the rest of my life.
+It was one of those moments where right as it’s happening, in that present moment I knew I was in the middle of a memory that I’d look back on for the rest of m life.

-It’s kind of like when you’re in the middle of a dream and you realize you’re in the dream.
-You get this hyper-aware feeling and it’s like everything slows down.
+It’s kind of like when you’re in the middle of a dream and you realize you’re in a dream.
+You get this hyper aware feeling of everything around you and it’s like everything slows down.